chriz2600/DreamcastHDMI/Web_console.md

 4) Use a browser of your choice and enter the IP address shown next to `IP address` in the browsers address bar.

-    *If you are using macOS or Linux with a running avahi daemon or Windows with iTunes, you can also use DCHDMI's zeroconf-`Hostname` (default: `dc-firmware-manager.local`)*
+    *If you are using macOS or Linux with a running avahi daemon or Windows with iTunes installed, you can also use DCHDMI's zeroconf-`Hostname` (default: `dc-firmware-manager.local`)*

-5) A login windows should open.
+5) A login window should open.
 Enter `Web login username` and `Web login password`.

 6) A command prompt should be displayed.